 Electors of the City of Canning can present a petition for the consideration of Council.

 If you feel strongly on an issue, you can present a petition to the City of Canning’s Council.
-Petitions must relate to matters that are within the jurisdiction of the local government and do not breach the City's Standing Orders Local Law and meet the following guidelines.
+Petitions must relate to matters that are within the jurisdiction of the local government and do not breach the City's Standing Orders Local Law or any other written law.

-- Are to be lodged on the petition form or through the City's ePetition
+- Be lodged on the petition form or through the City's ePetition

-- Must be addressed to the Mayor and either delivered to the City’s Administration Building or submitted online.
+- Be addressed to the Mayor and either delivered to the City’s Administration Building or submitted online.

-- Must be made by electors of the district and contain the name, address and signature of each elector.
+- Be made by electors of the district and contain the name, address and signature of each elector.